-The Story of Woolman
+The Woolman Rising Campaign

-Fifty years ago, a group of Quaker and like-minded families came together with the dream of creating a Quaker/Friends residential high school on the West Coast.
+Sixty years ago, a group of Quaker and like-minded families came together with the dream of creating a Quaker/Friends residential high school on the West Coast.
 Josephine Duvenek, social activist and founder of the Hidden Villa farm and wilderness preserve in Los Altos Hills California, identified the following ideals for the school:

 - A spiritual emphasis running through and undergirding all phases of study, work and living.

 - The experience of brotherhood in day-to-day relationships with all races, with different economic levels, differently endowed individuals, and the acceptance of the disciplines involved.

 - The training for rigorous and sustained intellectual or creative work.

 In 1958, College Park Quarterly Meeting took the fledgling College Park Friends Educational Association (CPFEA) under its care.
 Five years later, in September 1963, the John Woolman School opened as the first Quaker boarding school west of the Mississippi with Del Reynolds as Head of School.
 John Woolman, a Quaker born during the 1700's whose work served as the inspiration for the school's naming, was most known for walking thousands of miles urging Quakers to abolish the institution of slavery by freeing their slaves and boycotting various goods made by slave labor.
 Woolman also worked diligently to promote peace among settlers and indigenous tribes, truly "letting his life speak."